You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 People with cerebral palsy can treat their spasticity many ways: rehabilitation, medication, injection therapy, even surgery.
-There is also an implantable drug pump, which can be helpful for reducing severe spasticity and enabling some patients to live a fuller, more active life.

 There is currently no cure for severe spasticity.
 However, there are a number of therapy options available for managing your symptoms.
 They include: